Participants 2024

 Music: Composed by J Tyler & Emiko Rochelle

-Special Thanks to: Or Schraiber, Rubberlegz, Janie Taylor
+Special Thanks to: LAUNCH:LA artist residency program of L.A.
+Dance Project, Or Schraiber, Rubberlegz, Janie Taylor

 Life in Lycra